cockroachdb/docs/v21.1/build-a-go-app-with-cockroachdb.md

     ~~~

     This starts a temporary, in-memory cluster and opens an interactive SQL shell to the cluster.
 Any changes to the database will not persist after the cluster is stopped.
-1. Take note of the `(sql)` connection string in the SQL shell welcome text:
+1. Take note of the `(sql/unix)` connection string in the SQL shell welcome text:

     ~~~
     # Connection parameters: